-F.2.3 Incorporation by Reference of Cumulative Impacts Study and the Analyses Therein
+D.2.3 Incorporation by Reference of Cumulative Impacts Study and the Analyses Therein

-BOEM has completed a study of IPFs on the North Atlantic OCS to consider in an offshore wind development cumulative impacts scenario (BOEM 2019).
+BOEM has completed a study of impact producing factors (IPFs) on the North Atlantic OCS to consider in an offshore wind development cumulative impacts scenario (BOEM 2019).
 The study is incorporated in this document by reference.
 The study identifies cause-and-effect relationships between renewable energy projects and resources potentially affected by such projects.
 It further classifies those relationships into a manageable number of IPFs through which renewable energy projects could affect resources.
 It also identifies the types of actions and activities to be considered in a cumulative impact scenario.
-The study identifies actions and activities that may affect the same physical, biological, economic, or cultural resources as renewable energy projects and states that such actions and activities may have the same IPFs as offshore wind projects.
+The study identifies actions and activities that may affect the same physical, biological, economic, or cultural resources as renewable energy projects, and observes that such actions and activities may have the same IPFs as offshore wind projects.

 The BOEM (2019) study identifies the relationships between IPFs associated with specific ongoing and planned activities in the North Atlantic OCS to consider in a NEPA cumulative impacts scenario.
-These IPFs and their relationships were utilized in the EIS analysis of cumulative impacts, and the application of which IPF applied to which resource was decided by BOEM.
+These IPFs and their relationships were used in the EIS analysis of cumulative impacts.